Consensys/orchestrate-quick-start/README.md

 npm run send-tx
 ```

-After a few seconds (depending on blocktime) you you should see the transaction receipt appearing in the consumer tab
+After a few seconds (depending on blocktime) you should see the transaction receipt appearing in the consumer tab

 <img src="static/npm-send-tx.png" width="900px" alt="Send Tx"/>